Artistic and Production

 Faye Hargate (Education Associate)

-Faye is a performer, installation artist, educator, administrator and director.
+Faye is a performer, installation artist, educator and director.
 She creates new works, primarily working in devised theatre methods, and focuses on developing semiautobiographical pieces that explore female identity and the tensions between innocence, sexuality and power in American culture.
 She joined the CPT staff as the Education Associate in 2009, after working at the theatre as an independent artist since 2007.
 As Education Associate, Faye aids in the creation and production of the original, ensemble-driven theatre works created by CPT's core education programs.
 She is the program director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works every year.
-Faye manages CPT’s professional development workshop series, coordinating master class opportunities with local, national and international artists.
 Collaborating with visual artist, Joan Hargate, Faye has led the creation of performance art installations: Royal Ann’s Preserve, Echoless Shore and Fellsalie.
 As a 2014 Creative Workforce Fellow, a program of the Community Partnership for Arts and Culture created through a public grant from Cuyahoga Arts & Culture, she is developing 3 new pieces: Feefer Rising, an original solo play, created with Raymond Bobgan, She’s Wearing White, an installation piece created with Joan Hargate, and Undoing the Virgin, the Slut and other Mythical Creatures, a devised piece.
-As an actor, CPT credits include: Ancestra, Airwaves, Rusted Heart Broadcast, Earth Plays, Akarui, Alibi: AtTENtionSpan‘12, Her Now Memory: Leap/Conceive‘11, Fever/Dream, Anna Bella Eema, Open Mind Firmament, Don’t Call Me Fat and The Other Shore.
-Prior to CPT, she was Associate Artistic Director of Cleveland’s Theater Ninjas from 2006-2009, with whom she collaboratively created The Beetlebug and The Bad Worm.
-She was an ensemble member of international theatre company Ici et La, performing in France and Portugal.
-Locally, she taught for Cleveland School of the Arts, Laurel School, Art House and Beck Center for the Arts.
+As an actor, CPT credits include: Ancestra, Airwaves, Rusted Heart Broadcast, Earth Plays, Akarui, Fever/Dream, Anna Bella Eema, Open Mind Firmament, Don’t Call Me Fat and The Other Shore.
+Prior to CPT, she was Associate Artistic Director of Cleveland’s Theater Ninjas from 2006-2009 and taught for Cleveland School of the Arts, Laurel School, Art House and Beck Center for the Arts.
 Faye is a graduate of Ecole Jacques Lecoq (Paris, France), a professional theatre training program, and has performed in France and Portugal.
-She holds a BA degree in Religious Studies and Theatre from Bowdoin College (Brunswick, Maine).
-She also trained with Cleveland’s Inlet Dance Theatre.
+She holds a BA degree in Religious Studies and Theatre from Bowdoin College (Brunswick, Maine) and trained with Cleveland’s Inlet Dance Theatre.
 She is a Cleveland native and lives in Detroit-Shoreway neighborhood.

 Cathleen O'Malley (Director of Audience Engagement and Media Relations)